Small and beautifully formed

 Underwear was just the start

 “Then I remembered a priest in Zimbabwe speaking about the lack of underwear and the problems this can cause.
 It’s a health and hygiene problem for many poor African communities, as women often only own one pair of tattered pants or have none at all.
 It’s also a matter of dignity.

-“And that’s how Smalls for All came to life as a registered charity: to help vulnerable women and children.
+“And that’s how Smalls came to life as a registered charity: to help vulnerable women and children.
 We have a trustee board of knowledgeable and committed individuals who bring wisdom and clear vision to our cause.
 We also have the support of many volunteers, without whom we wouldn’t have achieved what we have to date.”

 It’s now about more than just pants

-Today, Smalls for All and our supporters help to collect and distribute underwear, both new pants and new or gently worn bras, to women and children in Africa who need it most.
-We help those living in orphanages or IDP camps, as well as those suffering from medical conditions like obstetric fistula.
-And Smalls is helping to fund the education of 27 children in Kenya so they can look forward to a better future.
+In Africa, we help those living in orphanages or IDP camps, as well as those suffering from medical conditions like obstetric fistula.
+And Smalls is helping to fund the education of 22 children in Kenya so they can look forward to a better future.
 We’re continuing to work with other local charitable organisations in Africa to ensure we provide help in a practical and sustainable way.